YuHengsss/SD-RPN/README.md

 # for 13B
 bash scripts/finetune_rois_13b.sh
 ```
-It takes less than 4 hours to train SD-RPN+7B on 4 A6000 GPUs.

 4. Merge the checkpoint with the original LLaVA weights to obtain the final model.
 ```